| | How

 The pressure in the storm's center gets lower and lower, and

+the winds blow faster and faster.
 The strongest winds in a hurricane are in

 the eyewall.
 Typhoon Tip's very low atmospheric pressure reading